 This sounds amazing!
 Where do I sign up?

 You can sign up right here!
 Just click on any of the not-tacky-at-all Paypal links throughout this page.
 After you register on Copy & Content – Translated you’ll get a welcome email from me with your log in details.
 Easy!

 Um, can I have a freebie and think about it?

 One of the key elements from Week 1 of the course is analysing your current client base.
 We’ve all heard about the importance of “social proof”, i.e. recommendations and testimonials from happy clients.
 But it can be a little cringe-inducing to ask for these types of references.
 With that in mind, I’ve created a testimonial request template (it’s actually 3 templates in 1) which takes the pain out of approaching your clients.
-It’s one of the resources from Week 1, so it’ll give you a sneak peek inside the course too.
+It’s one of the resources from the course, so it’ll give you a sneak peek.